-The Portland Collection will reopen on 14 September 2019 with the new display ‘Men, Women and Things: A world of worlds’.
+The Portland Collection’s new display ‘Men, Women and Things: A world of worlds’ is now open.

 The new collection focuses on the extraordinary women in the family’s ancestry.
 From the first sci-fi writer to a natural historian and a great philanthropist, strong women have a history of thriving at Welbeck.
 With rare and beautiful portraits to wonderful china and silverware, the displays offer visitors the opportunity to study the wonderful treasures amassed by this single aristocratic family and shared freely with us all.